prometheus/blackbox_exporter/README.md

 ## Prometheus Configuration

+Blackbox exporter implements the multi-target exporter pattern, so we advice to read the guide [Understanding and using the multi-target exporter pattern ](https://prometheus.io/docs/guides/multi-target-exporter/) to get the general idea about the configuration.

 The blackbox exporter needs to be passed the target as a parameter, this can be done with relabelling.